The Road Ahead or The Road Behind by George Joseph Moriarty

 Is the Fates themselves that miss

-Yet there lives on an ancient claim
+Yet there lives on an ancient

 We win or lose within ourselves.